Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 We prove the fundamental group of which equals the kernel of Abel-Jacobi map.
 Then we discuss the partial compactification (with orbifolding) and categorification.

+吴云辉 (清华大学)
+题目: Prime geodesic theorem and closed geodesics for large genus
+摘要: In this work, we study the Prime Geodesic Theorem for random hyperbolic surfaces.
+As an application, we show that as the genus g goes to infinity, on a generic hyperbolic surface in the moduli space of Riemann surfaces of genus g, most closed geodesics of length significantly less than $\sqrt{g}$ are simple and non-separating, and most closed geodesics of length significantly greater than $\sqrt{g}$ are non-simple, confirming a conjecture of Lipnowski-Wright.
+This is a joint work with Yuhao Xue.

 杨迪 (中国科学技术大学)
 题目: Computations on Masur--Veech volumes of moduli spaces of quadratic differentials
 摘要: Based on the Chen--M\"oller--Sauvaget formula, we apply the theory of integrable systems to derive three Painle\'e-type equations for the generating series of the Masur--Veech (MV) volumes associated with the principal strata of the moduli spaces of quadratic differentials, and propose refinements of the conjectural formulas given by Delecroix--Goujard--Zograf--Zorich on the large genus asymptotics of the MV volumes.
 We will also apply the Delecroix--Goujard--Zograf--Zorich formula and Witten's intersection numbers to the study of the large genus asymptotics of the MV volumes.
 The talk is based on arXiv:2005.02275, arXiv:2110.06774.

-吴云辉 (清华大学)
-题目: Prime geodesic theorem and closed geodesics for large genus
-摘要: In this work, we study the Prime Geodesic Theorem for random hyperbolic surfaces.
-As an application, we show that as the genus g goes to infinity, on a generic hyperbolic surface in the moduli space of Riemann surfaces of genus g, most closed geodesics of length significantly less than $\sqrt{g}$ are simple and non-separating, and most closed geodesics of length significantly greater than $\sqrt{g}$ are non-simple, confirming a conjecture of Lipnowski-Wright.
-This is a joint work with Yuhao Xue.

-李方（浙江大学）
-题目: Combinatorial Methods of Cluster Algebras and Some Related Problems
-摘要: Combinatorial methods are important in the theory of cluster algebras, involving graphs, Riemannian surfaces, combinatorial topology, polytopes, and etc. This talk will give an introduction to the combinatorial methods involved in our researches and some results obtained from them related to some important topics in cluster algebras, including the positivity of cluster variables, the positivity of denominator vectors, the polytope basis and the unistructurality of cluster algebras, etc.
+阮勇斌（浙江大学）
+题目: Counting Curves in Calabi-Yau 3-folds
+摘要: Counting holomorphic curves in a Calabi-Yau 3-fold is a central problem in physics.
+It partially motivated the development of Gromov-Witten theory.
+Over the years, many powerful techniques were developed to solve the problem in non-Calabi-Yau cases.
+The original case of Calabi-Yau 3-folds remains to be the most difficult cases.
+Thanks to the contributions of a group of very talented young mathematicians, we are finally bringing the problem to a satisfactory conclusion.

 孙哲 (中国科学技术大学)
 题目: Exponential volumes of moduli spaces of hyperbolic surfaces